Written byJenny Zeng

 - The required files are stored on an external hard drive that has no shared points.

 - File names contain prohibited characters such as "@," "#," "!," "%," and"^" or have more than 30 characters.

-How to Fix Error Code 43?
+How to Fix Error Code 43 on Mac?

-Close the applications that are currently using the target files.
 To discover what apps or processes are interacting with a file, you need to open Terminal > enter the command lsof and press the Space bar once > select the file in Finder > drag and drop the file to Terminal window > press Enter.

 Solution 1: Force Quit Finder

 One common reason causing the error code 43 Mac issue is when Finder doesn't respond to a request.
 Hence, force quitting Finder is on the top of our solution list.
 It also helps to fix Mac Finder error code -36.

 - Press Command + Option + Esc - the equivalent of Ctrl-Alt-Delete on Mac - to bring up the force quit dialogue.

 - Scroll up and down to select Finder and click Relaunch.